alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 intelligent.

 To clarify: these are nowhere near universal NLP opinions!
 There's lively debate over what [language understanding even means](https://blog.julianmichael.org/2020/07/23/to-dissect-an-octopus.html).
-I mention them because these opinions are reasonable, and recent results support them.
+I mention them because these opinions are reasonable, and the
+GPT-3 results support them.

-GPT-3 is many things, but its core is a system that uses lots of training time to compress a very large corpus of text into a smaller set of Transformer weights.
+GPT-3 is many things, but its core is a system that uses lots of training time to compress a very large corpus of text into a smaller set of [Transformer](https://en.wikipedia.org/wiki/Transformer_(machine_learning_model) weights.
 The end result demonstrates a surpisingly wide breadth of knowledge, that can be narrowed into many different tasks, as long as you can turn that task into a prompt of text to seed the model's output.
 It has flaws, but the breadth of tech demos is kind of absurd.